Resources for Undocumented Students

 Arrivals (DACA) students at Chaffey College.

 Faculty inspire students to reach their goals, and have high academic and professional aspirations.
 Serving the “whole student” and developing safe, learning-centered environments is the cornerstone of our values.
-The Faculty Senate embraces equity principles, which include respect for students and all employee groups at the college, the dignity and diversity of all students, and the capacity of all students to learn, grow, and succeed. – Faculty Senate Pride Statement
+The Academic Senate embraces equity principles, which include respect for students and all employee groups at the college, the dignity and diversity of all students, and the capacity of all students to learn, grow, and succeed. – Academic Senate Pride Statement

-And to this end, the Faculty Senate is dedicated to providing access, opportunity, and support services to all DACA students as they pursue their educational goals at Chaffey College.
+And to this end, the Academic Senate is dedicated to providing access, opportunity, and support services to all DACA students as they pursue their educational goals at Chaffey College.
 As faculty leaders, let us stand in unity in support of our DACA student’s ability to learn and participate in all aspects of the educational opportunities afforded to them with freedom and hope.
 Our student’s rights are human rights, which are indivisible.